Suffix array: Constructing a child table

-Constructing a Suffix Link Table
+Constructing a suffix link table

 The suffix links for an enhanced suffix array can be computed by generating the suffix link interval [1,..,r] for each [i,..j] interval during the preprocessing.
 The left and right elements l and r of the interval are maintained in the first index of [i,..,j].
 The table for this interval ranges from 0 to n.
 The suffix link table is constructed by the left-to-right breadth-first traversal of the lcp-interval tree.
 Every time an l-interval is computed, it is added to the list of l-intervals, which is referred to as the l-list.
 When the lcp-value > 0, for every l-interval[i,..,j] in the list, link[i] is calculated.
 The interval [l,..,r] is computed by a binary search in(l-1)-list, where l is the largest left boundary amongst all the l-1 intervals.
 The suffix link interval of [i,..j] is represented by this interval[l,..,r].
 The values l and r are ultimately stored in the first index of [i,..,j].